What is Biodiversity?

 Northern Ireland has already lost some species which include birds such as Golden and White-tailed Sea Eagles, Crane, Corn Bunting and mammals such as Wild Boar and Lynx.
 Less obvious animals such as the Small Blue Butterfly and Great Yellow Bumblebee have also been lost.

 Many more species and habitats are in danger of disappearing in Northern Ireland.
 Species under threat include the Irish Damselfly, Hen Harrier, Barn Owl and Red Squirrel.
 Habitats under threat include native woodlands, lowland meadows, peatlands and coastal marine habitats.

 Local Biodiversity Action Plan (LBAP)

-Lisburn & Castlereagh City Council is currently working on developing a Local Biodiversity Action Plan.
+Lisburn & Castlereagh City Council has completed its Local Biodiversity Action Plan.
 The plan is a strategy and set of objectives, produced in consultation with various governmental, non-governmental, community, and voluntary organisations as well as individuals with an interest in the area's natural environment.